 |Web.
 19 Dec.
 2011.|

 MLA style dictates double-spacing for everything in your paper, including the citations in your “Works Cited” list as shown in the examples throughout this guide.
-Check the "Format Help" page for more information on setting up your paper with correct MLA formatting.
+Check the Formatting Help page for more information on setting up your paper with correct MLA formatting.